dmiau/Personalized-Compass/Compass[transparent]/README.txt

 - Implement "Run Test"
 - Implement iOS's TestManager (right now it only has a DemoManager)
 - Fix the changing eiOS screen

 - Communication module (Design what information needs to be passed around)
 * iOSViewController+Client
 * MyWebSocket
 * DesktopViewController+Server

-It is complicated to send messages from the server.

-Apply singleton and dependency injection in MyWebSocket.mm

-Use the sendData method

-- (void)sendData:(NSData *)msgData

-- need to clean up compassRender.mm, the code is ridiculous

-Goals:
-- compass_radius (in pixel)
-- compass_centroid_radius (in pixel)

-where is compass_scale used?

-Removed glDrawingCorrectionRatio